-The first new Oberkrainer/Narodnozabavna album on vinyl in several years has been released by Andrej Toplišek Septett, called Postkarte aus Slowenien (Postcard from Slovenia).
+The first new Oberkrainer/Narodnozabavna album on vinyl (since the end of vinyl pressings in Slovenia and Austria) has been released by Andrej Toplišek Septett, called Postkarte aus Slowenien (Postcard from Slovenia).
 It features top Oberkrainer style musicians and vocalists from Slovenia and Austria; Andrej Toplišek (formerly Okrogli Muzikanti, accordion), Sandi Jug (Quintett Juchee, lead vocalist), Mojca Bitenc Križaj (formerly Mitja Kvintet, vocals), Mike Orešar (Igor in Zlati Zvoki, guitar), Nejc Merc (Oberkrainer Power, baritone), Tomaž Zevnik (formerly Ansambel Saša Avsenika, clarinet).
 It was entirely produced in Toplišek’s studio.

 The compositions are Toplišek’s originals and are inventive, and the musicianship is full of heart and quality.
 The sound is very natural and not too bright or compressed or loud, compared to many recent recordings produced in Slovenia and Austria.
 The clarity and natural quality reminds me of some 1960s and 1970s Avsenik recordings.
 I can listen through the whole album without skipping a single song, unlike some several recent albums to have come out of Slovenia.
 This album isn’t trying to make this genre into something it’s not, while it still brings something new to Oberkrainer music that will make you want to listen to it again and again.
 Meanwhile, you will hear something you haven’t heard done before in this space.